 One contestant on $100,000 listed her occupation as a "domestic goddess", which befuddled Dick Clark.
 When asked to clarify, she revealed that she was simply a housewife, and a few subsequent housewives introduced themselves the same way.

-It's the Same, so It Sucks: What a select few thought of The Pyramid after viewing GSN's special "sneak preview" episode (it was intended to be, after all, a direct homage to Dick Clark's version).
+It's the Same, Now It Sucks: What a select few thought of The Pyramid after viewing GSN's special "sneak preview" episode (it was intended to be, after all, a direct homage to Dick Clark's version).
+There's even a fraction of the fanbase that thinks the reason for the show's short run was because it was almost exactly the same.

 The Problem with Licensed Games: The $1,000,000 Pyramid for the Nintendo Wii, easily one of the worst game show video games ever created.
 No Mii support (typical of Ludia's Wii games), the classic 1982-91 logo is a lie since the game otherwise copies pretty much everything from Donnymid (the version most fans hate viciously), zero computer AI (your opponents start off by scoring one point on just about every subject; they get smarter as you progress, but will never pose a challenge), laboriously slow gameplay, hideous camera angles (no shots of the Winner's Circle pyramid while you're playing it), and the $1,000,000 top prize is awarded every time you clear the Winner's Circle — thus you have no incentive to play it after clearing the game once... unless you really want to unlock the wardrobe items.